McIlroy wins HSBC Champions in a playoff over Schauffele

 “It was a good run,” Mickelson said.
 “But I’ll be back.”

 Patrick Reed made one last audition as a captain’s pick for the Presidents Cup with a 66 to tie for eighth.
 He has finished among the top 20 in 10 of his last 13 starts, including a victory in the FedEx Cup playoffs.
+U.S. captain Tiger Woods announces his selections on Thursday.

 Sungjae Im, bidding for one of four picks for the International team by Ernie Els, had a 72 and tied for 11th.